configcat/docs/website/docs/sdk-reference/dart.md

 ## Anatomy of `getValueDetails()`

-`getValueDetails()` is similar to `getValue()` but instead of returning only the evaluated value it gives more detailed information about the evaluation result.
+`getValueDetails()` is similar to `getValue()` but instead of returning the evaluated value only, it gives more detailed information about the evaluation result.

 | Parameters     | Description                                                                                                  |
 | -------------- | ------------------------------------------------------------------------------------------------------------ |